moochezz/moochezz/README.md

 ***hey there! i'm moochezz!***

- — i'm most skilled in lua
+ — i'm mainly skilled in lua

  — i'm currently trying out c++, although that may change